Speakers & Performers 2024

 Ciara Lawless

 Ciara, who hails from Roscommon, is a mature song-writer with a powerful voice.
 She delves into themes of reconnecting with the inner-child, healing, and self-discovery.
 With a successful run on the festival circuit she has honed her stage presence (with hints of Kate Bush and Florence and The Machine).
 Ciara began her music journey with lessens at a young age and later trained at the Academy of Music in Tullamore and competed in national and international competitions.
-Following three singles her debut album, Paint My Soul, was released on Human Angel Records April this year.
+Following three singles her debut album, Paint My Soul, was released on Human Angel Records April 2024.

 Michael Banahan